JohnKendrick/PDielec/Sphinx/installation.rst

 Anaconda
 ========

-Unless you are interested in the full package, miniconda installation should be sufficient for installing the rest of the modules needed for the PDielec installation.
+Unless you are interested in the full Anaconda package, a miniconda installation should be sufficient for installing the rest of the modules needed for the PDielec installation.
-A miniconda is the recommended environment for installing PDielec.
+Miniconda is the recommended environment for installing PDielec.
 On windows it is necessary to run the commands in an Anaconda command terminal, which will be added to the user's menu when miniconda is installed.

 PDielec is available on the conda-forge channel and installation using Anaconda can be performed on Linux, Windows and Mac systems.
 However, there are no example files installed, only the executables.